Witteman-Lewis XNBL-1: Operational history

 Frequently characterized by opponents of airpower as "Mitchell’s Folly" (after Brig.-Gen. William "Billy" Mitchell, who had championed the project), in 1927, the aircraft was disassembled by Air Service personnel and placed in storage at the Fairfield Air Depot.
 In 1929, then-Major Henry H. "Hap" Arnold was assigned as commander of the Fairfield Air Depot.
 He submitted a Report of Survey to the Office of the Chief of Air Corps, asking permission to salvage parts from the stored bomber, and burn the rest.
 Several members of Congress still held an interest in the aircraft, and the request was denied.
 Maj.
 Arnold then submitted a similar request to burn the "XNBL-1", omitting any mention of the name "Barling".
 That request was approved, and the bomber was burned at Fairfield in 1930.
+Two of the bomber's wheels survived and are on display at the National Museum of the United States Air Force.

 Although the Barling Bomber was a failure, it introduced the use of large strategic bombers to the US military.
 Even Gen. "Hap" Arnold, who ordered it destroyed, later stated "if we look at it without bias, certainly [the Barling] had influence on the development of B-17s... and B-29s."